-Below are some common tactics used by an angry spouse during the divorce process.
+Read on for some common tactics an angry ex might use during the divorce process.

 Alleging Domestic Abuse

 Surprisingly enough, it's actually fairly common for one ex to file a restraining order against the other without cause.
 But let's be clear: Although it's illegal to make false accusations of abuse, vengeful exes will employ this tactic to gain sole legal custody of children and/or have the accused removed from the marital home.
 Prevent this from happening by refusing to engage in any form of conflict, whether by phone, email, and in-person.
-If it's too late for that, don't respond to the allegations in a manner that will make the situation worse.
-Although it's difficult to prove real cases of abuse, the courts must always operate with an abundance of caution—even with little evidence.
-Know that name-calling or responding by a "tit-for-tat" mentality will only hurt your case.
+If it's too late for that, don't respond to the allegations in a way that will make the situation worse.
+Although it's difficult to prove real cases of abuse, the courts will operate with an abundance of caution—even with little evidence.
+Know that name-calling or responding with a "tit-for-tat" mentality will only hurt your case.

 Limiting Access To Marital Assets